 The best place I’ve ever visited is Moab, Utah.
 The land looks like Mars, perhaps because every movie version of Mars is filmed there.
 Hiking around is fun, but to best experience the stark, Dr. Seussian beauty of Utah, you gotta drive.
 Sidle up behind some 18-wheeler and blast on through.
 Pairs well with Tchaikovsky on the stereo, or the StarTalk podcast with Neil deGrasse Tyson.

 Ideal dinner party?
 Easy peasy.
-It’s gonna be a Queens of Comedy night (plus me): Gilda Radner, Madeline Kahn, Carol Burnett, Tina Fey, Lucille Ball, Wanda Sykes, Maria Bamford, and oh…fine, Ellen DeGeneres can come, but she has to bring that early Ellen (she knows what I mean).
+It’s gonna be a Queens of Comedy night (plus me): Gilda Radner, Madeline Kahn, Carol Burnett, Tina Fey, Lucille Ball, Wanda Sykes, and Maria Bamford.